ethmarks/posts/content/measurement.md

 But it shouldn't have to.

-Absolute time and relative time are fundamentally different things.
+Uniform time and Earth-tracking time are fundamentally different things.
 Both are necessary, but they are simply not compatible.
-Without absolute time, it would be impossible to describe things precisely or to coordinate consistently across the globe.
-Without relative time, it would be impossible to describe the day/night cycle consistently and people would go insane from sleep deprivation as their circiadian rhythms drifted out of sync.
-However, it simply doesn't make sense to use the same time unit for both absolute and relative time.
+Without stable time, it would be impossible to describe things precisely or to coordinate consistently across the globe.
+Without Earth-tracking time, it would be impossible to describe the day/night cycle consistently and people would go insane from sleep deprivation as their circiadian rhythms drifted out of sync.
+However, it simply doesn't make sense to use the same time unit for both Uniform and Earth-tracking time.
 They are different and should have different units with different names that are substantially different in value so that people don't conflate them.

 Using a natural second when you meant to use a caesium second is objectively wrong and results in inconsistent behavior that causes real problems down the line.
 Had you accidentally used an hour instead of a second, you would instantly notice your mistake because the output would be immediately wrong by a factor of nearly four thousand.
 But because mixing up seconds is only wrong by two millionths of a percent, it's very difficult to catch these kinds of mistakes until the errors have compounded over years.

 The only reason that seconds continue to be universally used is cultural inertia, and seconds have a **lot** of cultural inertia.
 With the possible exception of base-10 mathematics, I can't think of any other system that is more deeply rooted into modern human civilization. _Everything_ depends on the second.

+The second unites languages and cultures and measurement systems.
 Every server on the internet uses UTC timekeeping, every textbook and novel uses seconds to describe elapsed time, and every clock has a separate hand for hours, minutes, and seconds.

-The second unites languages and cultures and measurement systems.
 Both metric and customary are defined in terms of seconds, which means that almost every manmade physical object manufactured in the last 200 years was built to a specification that used measurements that are based on the caesium second.
 All across the world, every road sign, milk jug, screw, skyscraper, and everything else relies on seconds.

 Even if we had a better time unit, retrofitting _all technology_ to the new standard would be an undertaking of such incomprehensible scale that it would make the Apollo Program look like a weekend Lego set.